Fine Art Photography

 .jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=h:1000,cg:true)

-Dorie Klein is a fine art photographer whose work explores the transformative effects of light, by turning familiar subjects into extraordinary visual experiences.
+Dorie Klein is a fine art photographer whose work explores the transformative effects of light, turning familiar subjects into extraordinary visual experiences.

 MFA Vermont College